Tijntj3/DE1-SoC-Baremetal/README.md

 ## Installation

 It is strongly recommended to use Linux.
 If any changes want to be made to the hardware configuration, a new version of U-Boot will have to be generated, which can only be done on Linux.
-For this project a Windwos hosted VM of Ubuntu 18.04 LTS was used.
+For this project a Windows hosted VM of Ubuntu 18.04 LTS was used.

 ### Set-up the DE1-SoC board